Cambridge Market proposals

 The council is committed to making the Market Square, Guildhall, Corn Exchange and surrounding public spaces more inclusive and accessible through the Civic Quarter project.

-Anyone who has visited the market will have seen that the floor desperately needs relaying.
+Anyone who has visited the market will have seen that the ground desperately needs relaying.
 The pavement, road and setts on and around the market currently prevent people from accessing the market if they are wheelchair or pushchair users.

 The proposals include resurfacing the whole area to make it much more accessible, while preserving the Victorian granite setts.